Paradigm4/load_tools/README.md

 bill	abc	9
 alice	4	not_a_number
 ```
+> **NOTE**: If you want to follow along with this tutorial, create a copy of this file on your machine.
+Be careful to retain the tabs exactly as shown above (copying from the text above and pasting into your editor might not retain the same tabbing).
+Alternately, you can clone a gist containing this TSV file from [this link](https://gist.github.com/ksens/3b6e087c39f58a505ddb)

 ### Split
 Split reads from an absolute path (instance 0 only at the moment) and returns an array of